salesforce/lwc-rfcs/text/0000-context-service.md

 * *Common use case*: receiving values from a component higher “up” the DOM tree when you don't own the components in between.
-* A context allows a provider component to provision a stream of immutable values to multiple components “lower” in the DOM.
+* A context allows a provider component to provision a stream of immutable values to multiple components lower in the DOM.

 ## Goals